flowgrammable/flowsim/README.md

 ##Installation

-If a step does not explicitly tell you to use the sudo command, do not use it.
+The following is a set of procedures to finalize the installation of all necessary global and local node and bower dependencies.
+One important point to note is that if a step does not explicitly tell you to use the sudo command, do not use the sudo command.
+With few exceptions all steps should be taken as your development user.

 ###Setup Procedure